abhay-tank/pomodore-timer/README.md

 1. Making project persistent using localstorage.

-2. Adding delete buttons for task.
+2. Adding delete button for task.

 3. Add skip active task which will remove the task from active status and put it back to task list.